 Meet at a designated MRT station.
 The organizer / guide and transport drivers will welcome and receive you.
 Your attendance will be taken and depending on the logistics arrangements, your instrument(s) will be ferried within one of the vehicle fleet.
 Afterwards, once everyone in the group has arrived, you will proceed towards the Singapore Customs Checkpoint (usually at Woodlands), and pass through the Causeway, en-route towards Johor Bahru in Peninsula Malaysia.
 At the Malaysian Customs, you may be required to disembark your instrument(s).
 Therefore it will be highly recommended to pack your instruments in as optimal way as possible, and within your carrying capacity.

-After clearance at the Malaysian Customs, there will be a brief stop at a nearby petrol station.
-This would be a good time to have a toilet break and purchase some snacks / tit-bits for the journey up north to Mersing.
+After clearance at the Malaysian Customs, there will be a brief toilet break.
+This would be a good time to also purchase some snacks / tit-bits for the journey up north to Mersing.
 From there, it will be approximately two hours of travel duration before we reach the town of Mersing.
 This town stop-over will be typically longer (about half an hour to forty-five minutes), and the group would norminally stop at the KFC Building for late lunch.
 You are also advised to purchase any food / snacks sufficient for the nights spent at the observation site (chalets).
 It will be another half an hour upon final arrival at the destination.
 The vehicles will be parked right next to your chalets and everyone will prepare to check-in into the chalet units.
 The organizer / guide will assist in directing you to your respective chalet unit.
 It will be free-and-easy for the rest of the day until nightfall.
 Overnight stargazing / astrophotography thereafter.

 Free - and - easy for everyone.
 Opportunities to explore the nearby islet of Mawar, go swimming on a private-like beach in front of our chalets, or simply laze around!
 Overnight stargazing / astrophotography thereafter.